tsukle/borwell-software-challenge-java/README.md

 How do I use it?
 ------
-In the `out` folder there is a `.jar` file and a `.bat` file.
+In the `out/artifacts/BorwellSoftwareChallenge_jar` folder there is a `.jar` file and a `.bat` file.
 The Jar file is the compiled Java application and the batch file will run a command to run the program in a command prompt window.
 Alternatively, you can open up a command prompt window, navigate to the folder of the application and run this command: `java -jar programname.jar`.

 NOTE: You must have Java installed to run this application.
 [Get it here!](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)